Charged current neutrino scattering from nucleons: Introduction

-In this paper, we have studied the charged current induced (anti)neutrino scattering from the free nucleon target.
-In the (anti)neutrino energy region of a few GeV, relevant for most of the present and future neutrino oscillation experiments using the accelerator neutrinos like T2K, MicroBooNE, NOvA, DUNE, T2HK, etc., the neutrino cross section receives contribution from the quasielastic, inelastic and deep inelastic scattering processes.
 In Section~\ref{sec:formalism}, we discuss in brief the formalism of the aforementioned processes.
-In the case of inelastic scattering processes, we have studied the production of strange baryon like $\Lambda$, $\Sigma$, and mesons like pion, kaon, $\eta$ meson, in the final state as well as the associated particle production.
+In the case of inelastic scattering processes, we have studied the production of strange baryon like $\Lambda$, $\Sigma$, and mesons like pion, kaon, $\eta$ meson, in the final state as well as the associated particle production in which kaons and hyperons both are produced.
 The results for the $Q^2$ distribution of the cross section for these processes and their discussions are presented in Section~\ref{result}.
 Section~\ref{summary} concludes the findings of the present work.